ednxzu/hcp-ansible/docs/quick_start.md

 ## Generate Credentials

-Before deploying your infrastructure with hashistack-ansible, you need to generate credentials that will be used to bootstrap the various clusters.
+Before deploying your infrastructure with Hashistack-Ansible, you need to generate credentials that will be used to bootstrap the various clusters.

 This can be done by running the `generate_credentials.yml` playbook.